 Most Accurate Rod Ever?

 But as we know, looks aren’t everything when it comes to a great rod.
 So how have Orvis managed to improve the accuracy to a height never yet reached by other rod manufacturers?
-The secret lies in new technology and new scientific methods that Orvis has used for the first time to create this rod which is head and shoulders above the competition.
+The secret lies in new technology and new scientific methods that Orvis have used for the first time to create this rod which is head and shoulders above the competition.

 Orvis used brand new machines for more uniform carbon fiber sections, and compared the oscillations and resistance of each prototype rod tip The team used this information to refine and focus the cast for reduced vertical and horizontal tip frequency.
 A new thermoplastic resin was used to manufacture stronger rods which are heated to a higher temperature, reducing the ovalization of the hoop and damping the vibrations as you cast.